olakunlealabede/bike-sharing/README.md

 Below are two additional visualizations suggested for future analysis, given the data provided:

-trip starting and ending locations during morning and evening rush hour time-windows, to display the flow of traffic between neighborhoods at peak hours;
+Trip starting and ending locations during morning and evening rush hour time-windows, to display the flow of traffic between neighborhoods at peak hours;

-average trip duration, by birth year, by gender, to explore if there is any difference in male or female riders as they age.
+Average trip duration, by birth year, by gender, to explore if there is any difference in male or female riders as they age.